A fully funded PhD studentship is available starting as soon as possible to work on nonlinear optics in passive resonators.

 We encourage strongly motivated candidates interested in either experiment or theory (or both) to apply.
 The ideal candidate will have excellent command of written and spoken English, and some prior background in one (or more) of the following fields: laser physics, photonics, nonlinear optics, nonlinear dynamics, applied mathematics.

-This is a three year project, fully funded through a Rutherford Discovery Fellowship of the Royal Society of New Zealand.
+This is a three year fully-funded project.
 The student will receive a stipend of $27,000 per annum in addition to course fees.